njlr/fetchbot/README.md

 We provide a portable app for Windows, so how you install it is up to you.
 Please see the [releases page](https://github.com/njlr/fetchbot/releases).

+## FAQ

+### Why not put everything into source-control?

+Large binaries should not be placed under source-control.

+### Why not Git submodules?

+Not every artefact you might want is available as a Git repo.

+### Why not wget?

+Fetchbot forces you to provide a file-hash; wget does not.

+### Why not a Bash script?

+Fetchbot is less error-prone and available for Windows.